AY2526S1-CS2103T-T12-2/tp/docs/DeveloperGuide.md

        Expected: The tutorial with ID `T1` is still deleted due to case-insensitivity.
 Details of the deleted tutorial are shown in the status message.

-    4. Test case: `delete_tutorial t/0`<br>
+    4. Test case: `delete_tutorial t/T999`<br>
-       Expected: No tutorial is deleted as the tutorial ID does not exist.
-Error details shown in the status message.
+       Expected: No tutorial is deleted.
+Error message indicates that tutorial ID does not exist.

     5. Test case: `delete_tutorial m/0`<br>
        Expected: No tutorial is deleted as the prefix is incorrect.
-Error details shown in the status message.
+Error message indicates invalid command format.

     6. Test case: `delete_tutorial t/T1 t/T2`<br>
        Expected: No tutorial is deleted as there should only be one `t/` prefix.
-Error details shown in the status message.
+Error message indicates duplicate prefixes.

 2. Deleting a tutorial while only some tutorials are being shown.